DoughCode/Blind75/README.md

 # Blind 75
-Based Leetcode God @Tommy2016x gave me this to refresh on some common problems and patterns.
+Based LeetMaster @Tommy2016x gave me this to refresh on some common problems and patterns.

 ## Array